See More.

 SENTINEL

-Eight Phases.
-One System.
+Eight phases.
+One sequence.

 S